-Acura dramatically redesigned its midsize luxury performance sedan for 2004 and promised the car would have greater performance and sportier handling.
-A more powerful 3.2-liter V-6 delivered 270 horsepower to a five-speed Sequential SportShift automatic transmission or a close-ratio six-speed-manual gearbox.
+Acura dramatically redesigned its midsize luxury performance sedan for 2004 and promised greater performance and sportier handling.
+A more powerful 3.2-liter V-6 worked with either a five-speed Sequential SportShift automatic transmission or a close-ratio six-speed-manual gearbox.

 Honda's luxury division first launched the front-wheel-drive TL as a 1996 model.
 Produced in Marysville, Ohio, the TL competes with such sedans as the BMW 3 Series and Lexus ES 330.
-The previous generation included a higher-performance Type-S model.
 Current sedans come only in one trim level, but an A-Spec sport suspension is available.

 Compared with earlier models, the current TL sedan exhibits a wider, more aggressive stance.
 The body displays a pronounced wedge-shaped cabin-forward profile, led by a shield-shaped grille that incorporates a large logo.
 Acoustic windshield glass is installed.
 High-intensity-discharge headlights operate with both low and high beams.
 A power moonroof is standard.
 Alloy wheels hold 17-inch tires; high-performance tires are optional.

 Five people fit inside the TL.
 Leather-trimmed seats are standard, and a 10-way power driver's seat is equipped with power lumbar-support adjustment.
 Each TL includes dual-zone automatic climate control, heated front seats, a tilt/telescoping steering column, and an Acura/ELS eight-speaker surround-sound system with an in-dash six-CD changer and DVD audio.
 Steering-wheel buttons operate audio, cruise-control and voice-recognition functions.

 Brushed-aluminum trim accents the dashboard.
 Acura's optional navigation system features voice recognition and an 8-inch display screen.